qbrilliance/qristal-core/docs/md/vqe.md

 ### Python `minimize()` from `scipy.optimize`

-These classical methods have been tested with QB SDK:
+These classical methods have been tested with Qristal:

 - `"SLSQP"`